Smashthehedgehog/google-forms-project/survey_app_aws_setup_guide.md

    - Set up protected routes
    - Implement session management

 This setup provides a solid foundation for building the survey application with proper separation of concerns, type safety, and scalable architecture.
+The AWS Management Console approach makes it easier to visualize and manage your resources, while the CLI options remain available for automation and advanced users.